StockNews.com Begins Coverage on Universal Security Instruments (NYSEAMERICAN:UUU)

-StockNews.com started coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Get Rating) in a report published on Tuesday morning.
-The firm issued a hold rating on the stock.
+Research analysts at StockNews.com began coverage on shares of Universal Security Instruments (NYSEAMERICAN:UUU – Free Report) in a research report issued to clients and investors on Tuesday.
+The brokerage set a “hold” rating on the stock.

-An institutional investor recently bought a new position in Universal Security Instruments stock.
-Geneos Wealth Management Inc. purchased a new position in Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Get Rating) in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 32,800 shares of the company’s stock, valued at approximately $139,000.
-Geneos Wealth Management Inc. owned 1.42% of Universal Security Instruments at the end of the most recent reporting period.
-15.35% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Universal Security Instruments stock.
+Vanguard Group Inc. lifted its holdings in shares of Universal Security Instruments, Inc. (NYSEAMERICAN:UUU – Free Report) by 9.3% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 45,910 shares of the company’s stock after buying an additional 3,900 shares during the quarter.
+Vanguard Group Inc. owned about 1.99% of Universal Security Instruments worth $195,000 at the end of the most recent quarter.
+Institutional investors own 15.35% of the company’s stock.

 Universal Security Instruments Company Profile